braiddynamics/qbd-portal/docs/01-foundations/05-thermodynamics.md

 :::info[**Algorithmic Design for Statistical Rigor**]

-The argument establishes the empirical boundaries of the geometric phase through a rigorous computational protocol.
+The argument establishes the empirical boundaries of the geometric phase through a computational protocol.

 1.  **The Filter (Definition of RPV):** The argument defines success as the simultaneous satisfaction of three competing constraints. **Ignition** ($\rho > 0$) demands the friction be low enough to permit growth; **Sparsity** ($\rho < 0.10$) demands the friction be high enough to prevent percolation (the "Small World" catastrophe); and **Stability** demands the variance be Poissonian, excluding chaotic regimes.
 2.  **The Protocol (Methodology):** The argument details the **Monte Carlo Sweep**.
 It validates the results by initializing from a procedurally generated **Zero-Point Information (ZPI)** vacuum and injecting a single symmetry-breaking edge.
 This ensures that the resulting geometry is an emergent property of the axioms, not a remnant of initial conditions.